-A potential employer’s first impression of you is your cover letter.
-The reality is that your résumé may never be read if it is not accompanied by a professional cover letter.
+A potential employer's first impression of you is your cover letter.
+The stark reality is that your résumé may never be read without its being accompanied by a professional cover letter.
 If the administrator does not feel you are a good fit after reading your cover letter, your résumé likely will not get a first look.
 Without a stellar cover letter, you might never receive a call or email.

 Your résumé cover letter is a sales letter.
-It sells your résumé; therefore, it sells you.
+It sells your résumé; therefore, it sells you and your unique skills.
 It sets you apart from the many others applying for this same position.
-Common mistakes include neglecting to submit a cover letter with a résumé or writing a poor cover letter.
+Common mistakes include neglecting to submit a cover letter with their résumé or writing a poor cover letter.

 Since your résumé gives your work history and qualifications in some detail, your cover letter needs to succinctly describe you and the specific expertise you bring to the position.

 - Briefly mention only the qualifications that are most impressive and pertain exactly to the job opening.

 - Indented bullets or numbered lists of three or five items of similar length are easy to read and show your qualifications at a glance.

 - Use the same font and size font that you used on your résumé—they go together.

 Basic things to know about and include in your cover letter: